-In June 2017, a State Plan Amendment (SPA) was passed and notified tribes and Tribal Health Organizations that they can bill and be reimbursed for specific services provided by certified Behavioral Health Aides.
+- State Plan Amendment (SPA) Training – in-person workshop focused on how certified BHAs can provide, document, bill and be reimbursed for specific services.
 For details on the services that can be provided, please reference the State of Alaska Tribal Billing Manual: http://manuals.medicaidalaska.com/tribal/tribal.htm